 Instead of docking to an external display you can also connect to Steam Deck via SSH from your main machine (that’s what is happenning on the right display on the photo above), where you have both normal display and proper mouse/keyboard.

-If even SSH isn’t an option, then at least do get a decent keyboard, because I most definitely can recommend neither the one from the photo above (Microsoft Wireless Universal Foldable) nor the one from the very first photo in the article (Microsoft Arc 1392).
+If even SSH isn’t an option, then at least do get a decent keyboard, because I most definitely can recommend neither the one from the photo above (Microsoft Wireless Universal Foldable, which has no F1-F12 keys) nor the one from the very first photo in the article (Microsoft Arc 1392, which has awful arrow keys).
+If we are talking about portable keyboards specifically, the best option I’ve found so far is iClever BK08:

 Software-wise, SteamOS (Arch Linux) environment is good enough for software development, despite its limitations of having a read-only wipeable filesystem.
 You’ll see how that works in the next section.

-As for computing power, it is more than decent.
+As for computing power, on Steam Deck it is more than decent.
 Hell, it is far more powerful than my desktop PC.
 Later in the article there will be a section about Qt build times, which can be used as a good real-life compilation benchmark.

 So, while (undocked) Steam Deck is not the most convenient workstation in the world, it is powerful enough for software development tasks.
 As a bonus, it is a portable device that is rather easy to carry around, although compiling big projects without being connected to a power supply isn’t a particularly bright idea.